etesync/etesync-dav/README.md

 To run the binary on Linux:

 1. in your terminal, navigate to the binary's location by typing `cd /path/to/file`.
 The path to the file is most likely `~/Downloads`.
-1. make it executable by typing `chmod +x binary-name` in your terminal, replacing 'binary-name' with the name of the binary you downloaded.
+1. make it executable by typing `chmod +x etesync-dav` in your terminal.
+This assumes you renamed the binary in the above note.
-2. run the binary by typing `./binary-name` in your terminal.
+1. run the binary by typing `./etesync-dav` in your terminal.

 # Configuration and running